forcedotcom/analyticsdx-vscode/CONTRIBUTING.md

 Then,

-1. Fork and/or clone this repository.
+1. Fork or clone this repository.
 1. Create a _topic_ branch in your fork based on the correct branch (usually the **develop** branch, see [Branches section](#branches) below).
 Note, this step is recommended but technically not required if contributing using a fork.
-1. Edit the code in your fork.
+1. Edit the code.
-1. Create a pull request when you are done.
+1. Push your branch and create a pull request when you are done.

 ## Branches